An Overview of Prototype Formulations for Interpretable Deep Learning

 \section{Introduction}

 Deep Learning has achieved high accuracy in many computer vision tasks.
 However, the decision-making processes of these models lack transparency and interpretability, making deployment in safety-critical areas challenging.
-Explainable Artificial Intelligence (XAI) seeks to develop interpretability methods to open the black-box reasoning processes of such deep models and increase trust in their decisions.
+Explainable Artificial Intelligence (XAI) seeks to develop interpretability methods to open the black-box reasoning processes of models and increase trust in their decisions.

-XAI methods can be broadly divided into two categories: First, Post-Hoc Methods like LIME \citep{Ribeiro2016WhyShouldI}, SHAP \citep{Lundberg2017UnifiedApproachInterpreting} or GradCAM \cite{GradCam} offer explanations for predictions without requiring retraining.
-While applicable in many scenarios, post-hoc methods may not actually align with the models' decision-making processes, potentially leading to interpretations that are not entirely faithful \citep{Rudin2019Stopexplainingblack}.
-Second, inherently interpretable methods provide built-in, case-based reasoning processes.
-For instance, small decision trees are inherently interpretable because their reasoning can be easily understood as a series of if-else statements \citep{Molnar2020Interpretablemachinelearning}.
-However, they are constrained in their representational power.
+XAI methods can be broadly divided into two categories: First, post-hoc methods like LIME \cite{Ribeiro2016WhyShouldI}, SHAP \cite{Lundberg2017UnifiedApproachInterpreting} or GradCAM \cite{GradCam}, which explain model predictions without retraining.
+While broadly applicable, post-hoc methods may not align with the models' actual decision-making processes \cite{Rudin2019Stopexplainingblack}.
+Second, inherently interpretable methods provide built-in, case-based reasoning.
+For instance, small decision trees are inherently interpretable through their if-else structure \cite{Molnar2020Interpretablemachinelearning}, but are limited in representational power.